 This easy 2-ingredient microwave maple fudge recipe produces the creamiest maple fudge you will ever taste.
 It has all the maple flavor you love in a traditional fudge without all of the fuss.
 No candy thermometer is needed!

 Maple fudge is a popular traditional fudge but it can be very finicky to make.
-If you’ve ever tried to boil maple syrup you know that it can crystallized very easily.
-With this maple fudge recipe there is no boiling necessary, you simply stir maple syrup into melted white chocolate.
+If you've ever tried to boil maple syrup you know that it can crystallize very easily.
+With this maple fudge recipe, there is no boiling necessary, you simply stir maple syrup into melted white chocolate.

 Yep, that's it.
 Seriously, it's that easy to make amazing maple fudge.

 There's no need to dig that candy thermometer out of the back of your kitchen gadget drawer, no need to stand over a pot of boiling sugar syrup waiting for it to reach that perfect temperature, no need to beat air into the fudge hoping you end up with the perfect consistency fudge, and no need to worry that your fudge will become hard and crumbly or won't even set up.

 This easy fudge recipe produces a smooth and incredibly creamy maple fudge that has a really wonderful flavor and all you need are two ingredients.

 What is the best maple syrup to use in this maple fudge recipe?